What is a bridging loan?

 - Not worrying about finding a new house to buy in a hurry.

-- You may need a bridging loan in order to finance the new property.
+- You may need a bridging loan to finance the new property.

 - Interest on bridging loans is more than the interest on our standard term loans.